froyomuffin/webapp-launch/README.md

 # webapp-launch
-Small script to launch arbitrary URLs as WebApps using Chrome
+Small script to launch arbitrary URLs as WebApps using Chrome + Some common apps.